-Our Experience on the Whisky Tasting Tour of Scotland with Rabbie’s
+Our Experience on the Whisky Tour From Edinburgh with Rabbie’s

 Rabbie’s tours start bright and early, with the majority of the departures leaving between 8.30am and 9.30am from the Rabbie’s Tours Edinburgh location.
 This is easy to find, near Calton Hill on Waterloo Place, a couple of minutes walk from Edinburgh Waverley train station.

 The office is also handily a cafe, so if you get there early as we did, you can grab a coffee and a bite to eat before your tour starts.
 It can get a bit crowded in here, so people also hang around outside.
 You just need to arrive fifteen minutes before your departure time to check in.